-Named for the vibrant Ipanema neighborhood it's located in, Ipanema Beach truly embodies the Brazilian spirit that inspired Bossa Nova classic "The Girl from Ipanema".
-Sparkling white sand stretches as far as they eye can see here and the Dos Hermanos (Two Brothers) mountains form a picturesque backdrop.
-Rio's tropical weather means plenty of sun and the beach draws crowds of Brazilians and visitors looking to soak up some rays in their chic beach best.
-Eclectic to say the least, each of Ipanema's postos or zones has a unique spirit from the vibrant Posto 9 with its party vibe to the surf-friendly Posto 7.
+Named for the vibrant Ipanema neighborhood it's located in, Ipanema Beach truly embodies the Brazilian spirit that inspired the Bossa Nova song "The Girl from Ipanema".
+Sparkling white sand stretches as far as the eye can see and the Dos Hermanos (Two Brothers) mountains form a picturesque backdrop.
+Rio's tropical weather means plenty of Sun, and the beach draws crowds of Brazilians and visitors looking to relax here.
+Each of Ipanema's postos or zones has a unique spirit, from the vibrant Posto 9 with its party vibe to the surf-friendly Posto 7.
 Beach culture at its best, Ipanema offers something for every visitor.
 Due to the forceful undertow, it's best to swim with caution.

 Proffering an excellent escape from the obstreperous sounds of the city life, Playa Paraiso is a serene beach on the beautiful Cayo Largo island.
 Soak in the tropical sun as you cuddle under one of the beach umbrellas or engage in snorkeling or scuba diving.
 Alternatively, you can also swim along its shore.
 The ethereal sunset will mesmerize you as much as the starfishes on the sandy beach shore, native birds and jellyfishes in the pristine waters.